TalThulOrtAva/cc-lit/README.md

 - Used TDD from beginning to end and ultimately the app uses very little code to do its job as a result, which I'm happy with.
 - I think the majority of the code is very easy to read and modify.
 ### What would you do next, given additional time?
 - I would refactor the PathGenerator so that one instance of it could generate lesson plans for multiple students.
-That was shortsighted.
+The highest level abstractions of the system could be somewhat simplified as a result.
 - The console app is basically a 5 minute hack to show that the underlying system works.
 I wouldn't ship that app to... anyone, really.
 So, a modern interface would be a logical next step.
-- Depending on the needs of the user, I'd package the entire underlying system into a gem for reuse.
+- I would package the entire underlying system into a gem for reuse with multiple interfaces.